-For a museum that has been bursting at the seams at its home in Factoria Square Mall — serving 180,000 visitors a year in a space originally designed to serve 60,000 — the move couldn't be more timely.
-The new museum opens Jan.
-12.
+For a museum that has been bursting at the seams at its home in Factoria Square Mall — serving 180,000 visitors a year in a space originally designed to serve 60,000 — the move to a 13,500 square foot facility couldn't be more timely.

 "I’m so excited that we will have a home all our own and the opportunity to expand our programs, and build on the groundwork at Factoria," says KidsQuest CEO and president Putter Bert.
-She ticks off highlights of the new museum building: art studio, maker space, water play area, outdoor gallery, a mercantile play area that re-creates historic Bellevue, "tot orchard" for preschoolers and toddlers, three classrooms.
+Highlights of the new museum building are numerous: art studio, maker space, water play area, outdoor gallery, a mercantile play area that re-creates historic Bellevue, "tot orchard" for preschoolers and toddlers, three classrooms.

 And then there's the 28-foot climbing structure/sculpture that will be the centerpiece of the opening gallery, inviting children to crawl and climb through tubes and ladders to the second floor and beyond.
 "It's part climbing structure and part art," Bert says.
 "Most kids will probably not climb to the top the first time around."